shopware/docs/guides/plugins/plugins/administration/add-custom-component.md

 Head back to the `index.js` file, this one will be the most important for your component.

-The structure of this file is depending of the type of your component.
-If it will load synchronously, you need to register your component directly in this file.
-If it will load asynchronously, you can just export the component and register it in the `main.js` file.
+The structure of this file depends on the type of your component.
+If it loads synchronously, you need to register your component directly in this file.
+If it loads asynchronously, you can just export the component and register it in the `main.js` file.

 <Tabs>
 <Tab title="Asynchronous loading">